-This happens for quite a few people: the sound doesn’t work after a fresh install, or stops working later.
+This happens for quite a few people: the sound doesn’t work after a fresh install or stops working later.
 Don’t panic: you can fix this in seconds.
 Head to the Settings menu on from the main page, then find the Audio Input section.
-Scroll down and you’ll find the Audio output device – change this until your sound works.
+Scroll down and you’ll find the Audio output device option – change it until your sound works.

-If this doesn’t work it’s possible you’ve muted the XBMC volume.
+If it doesn’t work, maybe you accidentally muted the app.
 To fix this use the plus and minus keys on your keyboard – as I said earlier, they adjust the volume.

 6.2 Finding Your Configuration File